 A GE course in topical breadth addresses broad subject areas that are important to the student's general knowledge.
 The units of most undergraduate courses at UC Davis are assigned to one of the three Topical Breadth Areas.

 Note: In the case of a course that has been certified in more than one Core Literacy Area, a student may count the units of the course in only one of the core literacy areas in which it has been certified.
-Additionally, GE credit for a core literacy course a student completes before it was an approved GE literacy course is subject to the college dean's office approval.
+Additionally, GE credit for a core literacy course a student completes before it was an approved GE literacy course is subject to the relevant dean's office or the Biology Academic Success Center approval.

 Meeting Total Units Requirement.
 With the exception of units used to satisfy the English Composition element, units approved for a Core Literacy will be accepted toward satisfaction of the appropriate Topical Breadth component.
 Course units that satisfy requirements in the candidate's major or majors may also be counted toward satisfaction of General Education requirements.

 Advanced Placement and International Baccalaureate.
 Students may not present Advanced Placement or International Baccalaureate credit in satisfaction of GE requirements, except insofar as it may be applied to the English Composition component of the Literacy with Words and Images requirement.